Find Grad Schools

 97 Yearly Graduations

 Maryville University of Saint Louis comes in at #5 on our list of the most popular colleges offering master's degrees in command control ops.
 Each year, around 10,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the 2020-2021 academic year, 97 people received their master's degree in command control ops from Maryville U. About 34% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 97 people received their master's degree in command control ops from Maryville U. Around 41% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 61 Yearly Graduations